nezchaudhary/finance-ios/README.md

 ## Finance-ios
 This application displays a doughnut chart for different level-risk portfolios and custom portfolios.
 You can compare custom portfolios to the risk portfolio.
 It will tell you how to adjust investments to match the risk portfolio.
-Click on the adjustments to see them effect the change to your portfolio.
+Click on the adjustments to see the change take on your portfolio.

 ![finance-ios](https://github.com/nehacp/finance-ui/blob/master/finance-ui-image.png "Finance-ios")

 ### Application and Execution Summary

 This project was built in the Expo XDE environment.
-The main reason for the choice was project deadline.
-The main focus was to add features, CSS and responsiveness.
+It is strictly an IOS application only.
+It is compatible with iPhone 5 and above.

 Read the application and execution summary [here](https://github.com/nehacp/finance-ui/blob/master/summary.md)